 An estimated one million Indians die each year due to diabetes.
 Every adult over the age of 40 is at risk, but virtually, no awareness of the disease exists in the country.

-The Ministry of Health has also failed in the past decades to commission a nationwide research into the prevalence and access to treatment.
-Some of the major research works on diabetes in India are undertaken by private institutions such as Madras Diabetes Research Foundation and Indian Diabetes Research Foundation.
-Some of these research programmes are undertaken independently while others in association with WHO, International Diabetes Research Foundation, etc. Other research projects are undertaken by educational institutions such as universities and pharmaceutical companies.
+The Ministry of Health has also failed in the past decades to commission nationwide research into the prevalence and access to treatment.
+Some of the major research works on diabetes in India are undertaken by private institutions such as Madras Diabetes Research Foundation and the Indian Diabetes Research Foundation.
+Some of these research programmes are undertaken independently while others are in association with WHO, International Diabetes Research Foundation, etc. Other research projects are undertaken by educational institutions such as universities and pharmaceutical companies.
 Sadly, despite the precarious health scenario due to the spread of diabetes, the government has turned a blind eye.